-In accordance with OMB Circular A-94, applicants to USDOT discretionary grant programs should use a real discount rate (the appropriate discount rate to use on monetized values expressed in real terms, with the effects of inflation removed) of 7 percent per year to discount streams of benefits and costs to their present value in their BCA.
-Applicants should discount each category of benefits and costs separately for each year in the analysis period during which they accrue.
-For FY 2023, USDOT recommends that
+In accordance with OMB Circular A-94, applicants to USDOT discretionary grant programs should use a real discount rate (the appropriate discount rate to use on monetized values expressed in real terms, with the effects of inflation removed) of 3.1 percent per year to discount streams of benefits and costs to their present value in their BCA.
+Note that this value is significantly lower than the 7 percent discount rate, drawn from the 2003 edition of Circular A-94, that has been recommended in previous iterations of DOT's BCA Guidance; the updated value is consistent with the new (November 2023) edition of the OMB guidance.
+Applicants do not need to present estimates using both the old and new recommended discount rates.